BAMresearch/ctsimu-toolbox/ctsimu/geometry.md

 #### Example 2: openCT

 In the case of openCT, the image coordinate system matches our detector coordinate system.
 Also, the volume coordinate system matches our definition of the stage coordinate system.
-In this case, we can simply call the `projection_matrix()` function without any parameters.

-However, for the sake of clarity, we create a standard coordinate system for both the image and volume coordinate system.
-Because they are expressed in terms of their respective reference coordinate systems (detector and stage), they exactly represent their respective reference CS as seen from the outside world.
+However, as in the case of CERA, we will flip the reconstruction volume to make it easier to import it into 3D visualization software.

 ```python
 .. include:: ../examples/geometry/07_projection_matrix_openCT.py